Dr H Joyce and Prof S Hofmann

 - Explain the concept of wave-particle duality especially with regard to electrons.

 - Calculate allowed electron energy levels in single atoms from solutions of Schrodinger Equation, and be familiar with the concept of energy bands.

-- Explain semiconductor behaviour in energy band and energy bond concepts.
+- Explain electron behaviour in energy bands and bonds.